Serenddi/guessing-game/README.md

 or "You won! :)"

 Also one important thing - if you make a mistake, your score will decrease.
-When it will be 0 - you lost :( The string "Highscore" saves the highest score and you can see if your result is better than last one.
+When it will be 0 - you lost :( After the click on Reset & after reload it would be 20 again.
+The string "Highscore" saves the highest score and you can see if your result is better than last one.
+It will change every time you play and won't delete after the click on Reset but it will delete after reload the page.

 Enjoy the game!